 As a previous arts graduate my journey into the student movement has come full circle; it was during my time studying Art and Design throughout University and College that I found a passion for student rights, after previously being elected as a student rep and governor, (so it seemed a natural progression for me to return to the University environment).

-I joined Beds SU as an advisor after previously working as a Gateway Assessor for Citizens Advice, this provided me with the necessary platform to deal with challenging and complex situations.
+I joined Beds SU / Student Associations as an advisor after previously working as a Gateway Assessor for Citizens Advice, this provided me with the necessary platform to deal with challenging and complex situations.
 I also battle through long term hidden illnesses and consider myself to be somewhat of an auto immune warrior – I am very enthusiastic about ensuring that everyone feels equal and are provided with the same opportunities.
-Beds SU is very flexible and supportive of my health needs which gives me the confidence to be open if I am not feeling my best.
+Beds SU / Student Associations is very flexible and supportive of my health needs which gives me the confidence to be open if I am not feeling my best.

 In the world of student advice no week is the same-each day brings new challenges and problems to help resolve-I assist students with a wide variety of issues including academic appeals, complaints, housing, finance, wellbeing and any other issue that presents itself.